Q00/os/README.md

 # operation system

-- this is my summury about operation system
+- this is summury about operation system
+- Also you can Pull Request when you want to add information.
+- welcome! ❤️

 ## content
 - chapter one: [what is os](./os_chapter1.md)